Locally stationary spatio-temporal interpolation of Argo profiling float data

-Statistically, this work demonstrates how well-suited moving-window Gaussian process regression is for handling modern massive nonstationary spatio-temporal data sets.
-This approach helps address in a straightforward manner challenges related to both nonstationarity and computational complexity, issues that affect analysis of almost any large-scale environmental data set.
-In the present work, we developed a version of the moving-window approach that uses a Student-$t$ distributed nugget effect to address heavy tails in Argo data.
-To the best of our knowledge, Student nugget has not been previously used in conjunction with moving-window Gaussian process regression.
-While spatial and spatio-temporal moving-window techniques have been around since the seminar work of Haas \cite{Haas1990,Haas1995}, we feel that there is much room for further application and methodological development on this front.
+Statistically, this work demonstrates how well-suited moving-window Gaussian process regression is for handling massive modern nonstationary spatio-temporal datasets.
+This approach helps address in a straightforward manner challenges related to both nonstationarity and computational complexity, issues that affect the analysis of almost any large-scale environmental dataset.
+In the present work, we developed a version of the moving-window approach that uses a Student-$t$ distributed nugget effect to address heavy tails in the temperature data.
+To the best of our knowledge, the Student nugget has not been previously used in conjunction with moving-window Gaussian process regression.
+While spatial and spatio-temporal moving-window techniques have been around since the seminal work of Haas \cite{Haas1990,Haas1995}, we feel that there is much room for further application and methodological development on this front.